 What affects our drawing & painting are two important complementing things: learning the needed techniques and understanding the theory behind them.
-Same issues arise when we learn the techniques for portrait drawing but don’t focus on understanding the factors for bringing depth in them.
+The same issues arise when we learn the techniques for portrait drawing but don’t focus on understanding the factors for bringing depth to them.

 Being able to draw accurately from observation is precision.
-It is a crucial skill especially in the initial sketches, as it determines how credible the results will look like.
-This is why learning to draw is essential as it focuses on precision, brightness values, edges and transitions.
-Precision is a foremost factor that brings depth in realistic portrait drawing.
+It is a crucial skill especially in the initial sketches, as it determines how credible the results will look.
+This is why firstly everyone must learn to draw, because it is essential as it focuses on precision, brightness values, edges and transitions.
+Precision is a foremost factor that brings depth to realistic portrait drawing.

 Brightness value determines how dark or light any part of a painting is.
 With the help of this, it becomes possible to create a 3D illusion on a 2D surface, thus creating depth in a painting.

 As the objects have a 3D structure, each part of it maintains a different relationship with the light sources, creating different brightness values.
 With practice, it becomes easier to notice this characteristic.

 You can close your eyes slightly so that you lose focus.
 The texture of the object would then become less noticeable and you can detect its brightness level easily.

 Contrast complements the brightness values.
 A difference in value, where light and dark areas are juxtaposed, creates appropriate depth in your realistic pencil drawing.